isomerpages/nlb-biblioasia/_oct-to-dec-2011/Imperial Anxieties: The Civilising Mission & Mui Tsai in the British Crown Colonies.md

 In many colonies, colonisers regarded the position of women within the family and religious practices as indicative of degenerative native culture.[^10] Ann Stoler (2002) has demonstrated the management of domestic affairs within colonial households to be an important boundary marker and a symbol/expression of colonial power in Sumatra.
 Claire Lowrie’s study of bonded servitude in Singapore and Darwin has similarly argued:

-<center>The symbolic and practical significance of domestic mastery to colonial power meant that in the colonial scheme of things, a good and moral domestic master constituted a good and moral coloniser.
+The symbolic and practical significance of domestic mastery to colonial power meant that in the colonial scheme of things, a good and moral domestic master constituted a good and moral coloniser.
 Thus, the discourse of the corrupting Chinese master not only condemned non-white domestic mastery while elevating white domestic mastery, it dismissed the Chinese as capable of colonial mastery.
-It inferred that while the Chinese had the class power and wealth to employ servants, the way they practiced colonial mastery excluded them from coloniser status.[^11]</center>
+It inferred that while the Chinese had the class power and wealth to employ servants, the way they practiced colonial mastery excluded them from coloniser status.[^11]

 The Chinese were not, of course, a monolithic group, but the construction of “othered Chineseness” was critical in locating the heterogeneous Chinese within hierarchies of race and culture.[^12] These knowledge production techniques involved the coding of the Chinese in ways that rendered them increasingly available for colonisation.
 Thus, if the *mui tsai* were demonstrated to be longstanding symptoms of a culture sanctifying slavery, the “deficiency” of Chinese culture would warrant swift colonial intervention to protect vulnerable girls.[^13]